CpaterCodes/TD-GPT/README.md

 to deliver incorrect mathematical calculations in situations where people may uncritically trust said LLMs.

+Object oriented design has been explored with attention to inheritance;
+moreover, with sufficient subclasses for patterns to become obvious the generated code can implement multiple levels of inheritance.
+However, the use of composition also warrants exloration, particularly as an opportunity to attempt dependency injection.

-However, an as yet unexplored avenue in the present project is in more complex elements of object-oriented design such as inheritance, composition and dependency injection.
-Moreover, the project should also explore the generation of text processing/construction i.e: producing string outputs of a given format with contents dependent on inputs.
+The project should also explore the generation of text processing/construction i.e: producing string outputs of a given format with contents dependent on inputs.
+More importantly, the project shall also explore the generation of a simple REST API using a framework such as flask or fastapi in future.

 This project shall grow incrementally as novel scenarious for implementation of units of code emerge.